ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 - For achievements that require records to be beaten, what's valid is the original record the game starts with and not any records you may have increased.
 In addition, where specific tracks are required only the normal configuration of the track is valid, not the reverse.

-- All 5 bosses have missable achievements related to King Assist as their events are not repeatable: [PH: The Real Showdown King], [PH: The Real Grip King], [PH: The Real Drag King], [PH: The Real Drift King], and [PH: The Real Speed King].
+- All 5 bosses have missable achievements related to King Assist as their events are not repeatable: [The Real Showdown King (25)](#the-real-showdown-king), [The Real Grip King (10)](#the-real-grip-king), [The Real Drag King (10)](#the-real-drag-king), [The Real Drift King (10)](#the-real-drift-king), and [The Real Speed King (10)](#the-real-speed-king).
 Make sure to select King Assist before challenging them and don't reset the game or choose a different event while doing each boss.

-- Keep cars earned from Challenge Race Days with their pre-tuned blueprints intact for later achievements: [PH: When Life Gives You Lemons...], [PH: ...Make Lemonade...], and [PH: ...And Start a Lemonade Stand].
+- Keep cars earned from Challenge Race Days with their pre-tuned blueprints intact for later achievements: [When Life Gives You Lemons...
+(10)](#when-life-gives-you-lemons), [...Make Lemonade...
+(25)](#make-lemonade), and [...And Start a Lemonade Stand (25)](#and-start-a-lemonade-stand).
 You can modify other blueprints in those cars, but don't change modes or you'll lose the pre-tuned blueprints.
 If you don't have enough cars with pre-tuned blueprints to enter a Showdown, you'll get locked out of the related achievement as you can only earn Challenge rewards once.
 As with the boss related achievements, make sure to select King Assist before starting the Race Day and don't reset the game before dominating.

 # 3) Roadmap

 ### Stage 1: Main Story (94 points)

 In this stage you will progress through the story at your own pace, while grabbing any optional or challenge achievements you want on the way.
-[PH: The Real Showdown King] is the only missable achievement in this section.
+[The Real Showdown King (25)](#the-real-showdown-king) is the only missable achievement in this section.

 | Title (Points)                                         | Description                                                                       | Type          |
 | ------------------------------------------------------ | --------------------------------------------------------------------------------- | ------------- |